jro31/jethro-codes/_articles/projects/meals-of-change.md

 The front-end is hosted by Vercel.
 As the makers of Next.js, it just makes sense to host the app with them.
 Their app is incredibly user-friendly, and free.

-Obviously the front-end gets to use the main domain, so the front-end of the app can be accessed at [https://mealsofchange.com/](https://mealsofchange.com/).
+Obviously the front-end gets to use the main domain, so the front-end of the app can be accessed at [https://mealsofchange.com/](#) (temporarily unavailable).

 My personal preference for hosting Rails apps, so who I've gone with here, is Heroku.
 My only reservation with Heroku is their free tier is pretty useless for anything other than testing, so I reluctantly give them $7/month to make sure the app is always awake.